Information and communications technology (ICT) is a valuable tool girls can use in this digital age.

 Then I discovered World Pulse.

 I had spent most of my life feeling insecure and unsure of myself and my abilities.
 I love to write, but I was too critical of my compositions.
 The day I became awarded as a Featured Storyteller, I was surprised that I wrote a material that caught the editors’ attention.
 It boosted my confidence so I wrote more.
 The second time I got awarded as Featured Storyteller, I wondered why I was chosen.
 Was my writing good enough?
 Sisters from around the globe sent uplifting messages so I kept writing.
 Every time I did, I began to believe in myself and become braver.
 The third time I received the Featured Storyteller award, I was convinced that writing could be a path I can take.
-These are very humbling experiences as I was typing all my World Pulse entries from my mobile phone.
+These are very humbling experiences I because I type my World Pulse entries using a mobile phone.

 Last month, during the International Women’s Day celebration, I had the honor to speak to women who survived Super Typhoon Haiyan.
 I shared my World Pulse journey with them and encouraged them to write their stories here, too.